facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.rst

 .. code-block:: bash

-  python examples/display_data.py -t personachat,squad -dt train
+  parlai display_data -t personachat,squad -dt train

 However, this will sample episodes equally from the two tasks (personachat and squad).
 To sample squad 10x more often you can do:

 .. code-block:: bash

-  python examples/display_data.py -t personachat,squad --multitask_weights 1,10 -dt train
+  parlai display_data -t personachat,squad --multitask_weights 1,10 -dt train

 Tasks with Parameters